Kentucky Grand Jury Indicts 1 Of 3 Officers In Breonna Taylor Case

 Jefferson County Grand Jury indicts former ofc.
 Brett Hankison with 3 counts of Wanton Endangerment in 1st Degree for bullets that went into other apartments but NOTHING for the murder of Breonna Taylor.
 This is outrageous and offensive! pic.twitter.com/EarmBAhhuf— Ben Crump (@AttorneyCrump) September 23, 2020

 "Today's decision is not accountability and not close to justice.
-Justice would have been LMPD officers never shooting Breonna Taylor in the first place," Carl Takei, senior staff attorney with the ACLU's Criminal Law Reform Project, said in a statement.
+Justice would have been [Louisville Metro Police Department] officers never shooting Breonna Taylor in the first place," Carl Takei, senior staff attorney with the American Civil Liberties Union's Criminal Law Reform Project, said in a statement.

-"The choice to bring these charges alone and so late highlights the indifference to human life shown by everyone involved in Breonna Taylor's murder," Takei continued.
+"The choice to bring these charges alone and so late highlights the indifference to human life shown by everyone involved in Breonna Taylor's murder."

 Folks have gathered at 6th and Jefferson for a peaceful direct action training in anticipation of the Attorney Generals decision regarding charges for the officers who killed Breonna Taylor.
 Its tense but speakers say they want to make sure everyone stays safe. pic.twitter.com/OoA9UK2ZMe— Jared Bennett (@jaredtbennett) September 23, 2020

-Ahead of the grand jury announcement, Louisville Mayor Greg Fischer announced a countywide curfew from 9 p.m. to 6:30 a.m. for 72 hours beginning Wednesday night.
+Ahead of the announcement, Louisville Mayor Greg Fischer ordered a countywide curfew from 9 p.m. to 6:30 a.m. for 72 hours, beginning Wednesday night.
 On Tuesday, the mayor declared a preemptive state of emergency as the city braced for possible protests.

-The police department shut down parts of downtown Louisville to car traffic, saying they wanted to ensure the area is safe for demonstrators and those who otherwise live and work there.
+The police department shut down parts of downtown Louisville to car traffic, saying it wanted to ensure the area is safe for demonstrators and those who live and work there.

 Taylor's name has become a rallying cry over the summer at nationwide protests against racial injustice and police violence.

-Demonstrators took to the streets to demand justice and accountability for Taylor and other Black victims of police brutality, including George Floyd, Rayshard Brooks and Jacob Blake.
+Demonstrators took to the streets to demand justice and accountability for Taylor and other Black Americans killed or severely injured by law enforcement this year, including George Floyd, Rayshard Brooks and Jacob Blake.

-However, Cameron said Wednesday that Taylor's case should not be compared to others recent cases that involve killing or severely injuring Black Americans.
+However, Cameron said Wednesday that Taylor's case should not be compared with these other recent ones.

 "Ms. Breonna Taylor's death has become a part of a national story and conversation," Cameron said.
 "But we must also remember the facts and the collection of evidence in this case are different from cases elsewhere in the country."